bbauska/UofM-AdvStyling/readme.md

   alt="Mediaqueri.es; media screen and min-width." />
 <!-- {width="6.0in" height="3.3807699037620296in"} -->

-This site has a really nice collection of different sites that it\'s found that really kind of find that key to responsive design.
-Let\'s go ahead and take a look at, I\'ll scroll down a few.
+This site has a really nice collection of different sites that it&apos;s found that really kind of find that key to responsive design.
+Let&apos;s go ahead and take a look at, I&apos;ll scroll down a few.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 15. capital public radio (17) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->